isiomaben112/Bike-Sales-Profitability-Analysis/README.md

 Recommendation

 The analysis also identified potential profitability inefficiencies across several products, categories, customer segments, and regions.
-Based on the findings, the following actions are recommended;
+Based on these findings, the following actions are recommended;

 - Conduct a cost structure analysis across products, customer segments, and regions to identify profitability inefficiencies.
 - Investigate production and operational processes to determine factors affecting margin performance.